Friday Evening Class: “Dining Etiquette with Mrs. Vallion”

 INCLUDES: 2-nights lodging in historic house, workshops & meals

-To Pre-Register: Please fill out registration form by clicking on the "Contact/Registration" tab at the top of the page.
+To Register: Please fill out registration form by clicking on the "Contact/Registration" tab at the top of the page.
+Full payment is due at time of registration and is non-refundable.